tnalpgge/ant-docbook-dummy/README.md

 --------

-If you have an easy way to get the DocBook XML schemas from an operating system package, do it.
+If you have an easy way to get the DocBook XML schemas from an operating system package or package manager, do it.
 Then you can

 `mvn clean package`